-- Contributions, Donations, & Non-Operating Revenue: Most category funds are from contributions, intergovernmental, and reimbursements. - Contributions: The Kinkaid School pledged discretionary payments in lieu of real estate taxes relating to Kinkaid's property.
-Kinkaid promised two equal installments of \$65,500, with the first paid after receiving building permits related to the Lower School / Administration facilities, and the second paid in early 2023.
-Both installments have been obtained, with the first reported in fiscal year 2022.
+- Contributions, Donations, & Non-Operating Revenue: The majority of category funds are from contributions, intergovernmental, and reimbursements. - Contributions: The Kinkaid School pledged discretionary payments in lieu of real estate taxes relating to Kinkaid's property.
+Kinkaid promised two equal installments of \$65,500 with the first paid after receiving building permits related to the Lower School / Administration facilities, the second paid in early 2023.
+Both installments have been obtained with the first reported in fiscal year 2022.
 In addition, an annual payment of at least \$95,000 for the Memorial Village Police Department and the Memorial Village Fire Department services.
 The 2023 pledge was received and booked in October of 2022.
-Assuming the early timing of payments, the 2023 Projected and 2024 Adopted include the annual receipts. - Intergovernmental: Every year in October, Metro Transit transfers governmental funds totaling \$136,000. - Reimbursement/Other: Ambulance reimbursement has returned to participating villages at an annual expectancy of \$48,000.
-This standard practice was held during the reconstruction of the Village Fire Station.
-Other forms of reimbursement or non-operating income include forfeitures in temporary certificates of occupancy (TCO), for which two TCO payments are currently realized as non-operating revenue.
-Also, proceeds from the opioid settlement and CIP drainage cost share accounted for in 2023.
+Assuming the early timing of payments, the 2023 Projected and 2024 Proposed include the annual receipts. - Intergovernmental: Metro Transit funds are historically received in October each year totaling \$136,000. - Reimbursement/Other: Ambulance reimbursement has returned to participating villages at an annual expectancy of \$48,000.
+This is standard practice that was held during the reconstruction of the Village Fire Station.
+Other forms of reimbursement or non-operating income includes forfeitures in temporary certificates of occupancy (TCO), which two TCO payments are currently realized as non-operating revenue.
+Also, proceeds from the opioid settlement as well as CIP drainage cost share accounted for in 2023.

-The 2023 projected expenditures total \$9,384,733, of which \$2,421,421 is related to nonrecurring capital improvements, with a projected use of \$72,063 in retained cash.
-The 2024 adopted expenditures total \$10,158,383.
-Note that this budget allocates \$2,462,900 in new capital programming using \$917,964 in additional resources.
-Council and Staff annually evaluate using a portion of retained resources toward nonrecurring programming without significant impact on held reserves.
+The 2023 projected expenditures total \$10,072,488, which \$3,109,176 is related to nonrecurring capital improvements, with a projected use of \$759,818 in retained cash.
+The 2024 proposed expenditures total \$9,090,419 and is a balanced budget and confirms that the city can manage current services with the annual financial resources available meeting the initial objective of this budget process.
+Note that this budget allocates \$1,515,000 in new capital programming without additional resources.
+Council and Staff will finalize this budget and ultimately adopt using a portion of retained resources toward nonrecurring programming without significant impact to held reserves.